Azure/az-cgpu-onboarding/Confidential-GPU-H100-Manual-Installation-(PMK-for-Windows).md

 az deployment group create -g $rg -f "<your ARM template.json>" -p "<your parameter file.json>"
 ```

+A sample ARM template and parameter file for deploying a CGPU VM can be found here: [template.json](template.json) and [parameters.json](parameters.json).

 ----------------------------------------------------

 ## CGPU Environment Setup